 Emiliano Gandolfi is an architect and independent curator, Director of the Curry Stone Design Prize and co-founder of Cohabitation Strategies.
 Gandolfi was co-curator the 11th International Architecture Exhibition – Biennale di Venezia, and before this role, he was curator at the Netherlands Architecture Institute in Rotterdam.
 He has curated exhibitions and presented work in numerous international venues including the Tirana Biennial, the International Architecture Biennale Rotterdam, the public art biennale Evento in Bordeaux.
 He is a co-founder of REbiennale, a cooperative platform created by a net of associations to share methods, processes and competences linked to self-construction.
 Over the past years Gandolfi has been involved in a wide range of projects, exhibitions and conferences that dealt with methodologies and strategies for urban transformation, on both theoretical and practical level.
 He has lectured and organized conferences in many institutions worldwide.

-Collaborations with the following organizations: Right to the City (European Union), Bik van der Pol (Rotterdam), Stealth Ultd.
-(Rotterdam), Netherlands Architecture Institute (Amsterdam), The Berlage Institute (Rotterdam), The New School (New York City), Civic City (Zurich, Geneva), URBAM (Medellin), The Center for Urban Ecologies (San Diego), SKOR (Amsterdam), Curry Stone Design Prize (San Francisco), Warsaw Museum of Modern Art (Warsaw), Stalker (Rome), Political Equator (Tijuana/San Diego), Creative Time (New York City), Cittá del Arte (Biela), The Bordeaux Biennial (Bordeaux), Van Alen Institute (New York City), Atelier Tarwewijk (Rotterdam), Blackwood Gallery (Toronto), Fabrica Urbana, M7Red (Buenos Aires), Metahaven (Amsterdam), Casco (Utrecht), Musagetes Foundation (Guelph), Istanbul Design Biennial (Istanbul), The Philadelphia Mural Arts Program, The Museum of Modern Art (NYC) and The Right to the City Alliance (United States).
+Long-term alliances and partnerships established involve the following cultural, art, urban and social oriented organizations and institutions: Right to the City (European Union), Bik van der Pol (Rotterdam), Stealth Ultd.
+(Rotterdam), Netherlands Architecture Institute (Amsterdam), The Berlage Institute (Rotterdam), The New School (New York City), Civic City (Zurich, Geneva), URBAM (Medellin), The Center for Urban Ecologies (San Diego), SKOR (Amsterdam), Curry Stone Design Prize (San Francisco), Warsaw Museum of Modern Art (Warsaw), Stalker (Rome), Political Equator (Tijuana/San Diego), Creative Time (New York City), Cittá del Arte (Biela), The Bordeaux Biennial (Bordeaux), Van Alen Institute (New York City), Atelier Tarwewijk (Rotterdam), Blackwood Gallery (Toronto), Fabrica Urbana, M7Red (Buenos Aires), Metahaven (Amsterdam), Casco (Utrecht), Musagetes Foundation (Guelph), Istanbul Design Biennial (Istanbul), The Philadelphia Mural Arts Program (Philadelphia), The Museum of Modern Art (NYC) and The Right to the City Alliance (United States).

-Furthermore, the cooperative has been involved with municipal governments in the following cities: Bologna, Valencia, Caracas, Medellin, Rotterdam, Amsterdam, Casarano, Bordeaux, Hamburg, Newark, New York City, Guelph, Philadelphia, Milan, Quito and Vienna.
+Furthermore, Cohabitation Strategies has worked with municipal governments in the following cities: Bologna, Valencia, Caracas, Medellin, Rotterdam, Amsterdam, Casarano, Bordeaux, Hamburg, Newark, New York City, Guelph, Philadelphia, Milan, Quito and Vienna.